-107 See section 3.1. of these Guidelines.

-Other factors may also be taken into account depending on their relevance for the assessment of the vertical agreement concerned.
+Other relevant factors may also be taken into account.

 The importance of individual factors may vary depending on the circumstances of the case.
-For instance, a high market share of the parties is usually a good indicator of market power, but in the case of low entry barriers market power may be sufficiently constrained by actual or potential entry.
+For instance, a high market share of the parties is usually a good indicator of market power.
+However, in the case of low entry barriers market power may be sufficiently constrained by actual or potential entry.
 It is therefore not possible to provide firm rules of general applicability on the importance of individual factors.

 Vertical agreements can take many shapes and forms.
-It is therefore important to analyse the nature of the agreement in terms of the restraints that it contains, the duration of those restraints and the percentage of total sales on the (downstream) market affected by those restraints.
+It is therefore important to analyse the nature of the agreement in terms of the restraints that it contains, the duration of those restraints and the share of total sales on the (downstream) market

+159 See section 3.1.

+affected by those restraints.
 It may be necessary to go beyond the express terms of the agreement.
-The existence of implicit restraints may be derived from the way in which the agreement is implemented by the parties and the incentives that they face.
+The existence of implicit restraints may be deduced from the way in which the agreement is implemented by the parties and the incentives that they face.

-The market position of the parties provides an indication of the degree of market power, if any, possessed by the supplier, the buyer or both.
+The market position of the parties provides an indication of the degree of market power, if any, held by the supplier, the buyer, or both.
 The higher their market share, the greater their market power is likely to be.
 This is particularly so where the market share reflects cost advantages or other competitive advantages vis-à-vis competitors.
-Such competitive advantages may, for instance, result from being a first mover on the market (having the best site, etc.), from holding essential patents or having superior technology, from being the brand leader or having a superior portfolio.
+Such competitive advantages may, for instance, result from being a first mover on the market (having the best site, etc.), from holding essential patents or having superior technology, or from being the brand leader or having a superior portfolio.
 The degree of product differentiation can also be a relevant indicator for the presence of market power.
+Branding tends to increase product differentiation and reduce the substitutability of the product, leading to reduced elasticity of demand and an increased possibility to raise price.

 The market position of competitors is also important.
 The stronger the competitive position of competitors and the greater their number, the lower the risk that the parties will be able to individually exercise market power and foreclose the market or soften competition.
 It is also relevant to consider whether there are effective and timely counterstrategies that competitors would be likely to deploy.
-However, if the number of undertakings in the market is rather small and their market positions (in terms of e.g. size, costs and R&D potential) similar, vertical restraints may increase the risk of collusion.
+However, if the number of undertakings in the market is rather small and their market positions (in terms of, for example, size, costs and R&D potential) similar, vertical restraints may increase the risk of collusion.
 Fluctuating or rapidly changing market shares are in general an indication of intense competition.

-The market position of the downstream customers of the parties to the agreement provides an indication of whether or not one or more of those customers possess buyer power.
+The market position of the downstream customers of the parties to the vertical agreement provides an indication of whether or not one or more of those customers possess buyer power.
 The first indicator of buyer power is the market share of the customer on the purchasing market.
-That share reflects the importance of its demand for possible suppliers.
-Other indicators focus on the position of the customer on the resale market where it is active, including characteristics such as a wide geographic spread of its outlets, own brands including private labels and its brand image among final customers.
+That market share reflects the importance of the customer’s demand for possible suppliers.
+Other indicators are the position of the customer on the resale market where it is active, including characteristics such as a wide geographic spread of its outlets, own brands including private labels and its brand image among end users.
 In some circumstances, buyer power may prevent consumer harm from an otherwise problematic vertical agreement.
-This is particularly so when strong customers have the capacity and incentive to bring new sources of supply on to the market in the case of a small but permanent increase in relative prices.
+This is particularly so when strong customers have the ability and incentive to bring new sources of supply onto the market in the case of a small but permanent increase in relative prices.